I received a traffic violation. Should I attend a driver improvement clinic before my court date?

 Individuals under age 18 must wait 15 days before retaking the exam.
 If you’re 18 or older you may opt to pay a $2 fee to retake the test on the next business day or wait 15 days.
 If you fail the test three times, you will be required to complete an eight-hour Virginia’s Driver’s Manual course before attempting to take it a fourth time.
 Individuals under age 18 will also be required to complete the classroom portion of driver’s education if they haven’t already done so.

-My child is under 18, what is required in order for them to obtain their driver's license?
+I am under 18, what is required in order for me to obtain my driver's license?

-If you are under age 18, you must hold your learner’s permit for nine months, complete 45 hours of guided driving practice with a parent/legal guardian (at least 15 hours after sunset), 36 periods of driver’s education classroom and 14 periods (7 driving and 7 observing) of behind the wheel instruction in order to obtain your license.
+If you are under age 18, you must hold your learner’s permit for nine months, complete 45 hours of guided driving practice with a parent/legal guardian (at least 15 hours after sunset), 36 periods of driver’s education classroom, an online 90-minute parent/student presentation and 14 periods (7 driving and 7 observing) of behind the wheel instruction in order to obtain your license.

 I’m 18 years old.
 Do I have to complete a driver’s education program?